akshaykapoor0209/uk-house-price-predictor/README.md

 - Deployment considerations and suggestions for future improvements.

 ## Directory Structure
-data.csv - Data used for the following project.
+HousePriceData.csv - Data used for the following project. (to download the data check the following link - https://drive.google.com/file/d/1IiApIsNhIRKcUd29RU3ipKkBxDZJMNRz/view?usp=drive_link)
 HousePricePrediction.ipynb - Python notebook with code.

 ## Results